 - Fleet consists of three upscale sailing ships; fourth to arrive in 2017

 - Specializes in offbeat itineraries in Europe and the Caribbean

-Depending on the captain and the cruise director, informal classes in knot tying or celestial navigation may be on the daily program.
+Depending on the captain and the cruise director, informal classes in knot tying or celestial navigation might be on the daily program.
 The crew and passengers often star in the evening shows and games.
-Forget guest lecturers, nightclub-type floorshows, a casino, elevator, or round-the-clock room service.
-Water sports are a major component of each cruise, with a from-the-ship program featuring complimentary snorkeling, kayaking, sailing and other water-based activities.
+Forget guest lecturers, nightclub-type floorshows, a casino, elevator or round-the-clock room service.
+Water sports are a major component of each cruise, with a from-the-ship program featuring complimentary snorkeling, kayaking, sailing and waterskiing.
 Diving trips and certification classes are also on offer, as are therapies in a small massage tent from the onboard Thai masseuse.
 Royal Clipper, the flagship, has a water sports platform in the stern for use when the ship is at anchor in a suitable spot, as well as a spa.
 Both of these are features that will be included on the new ship, too.

-The cabins offer yacht-type creature comforts -- compact in design with lots of doors and drawers to keep everything in place when under sail.
+The cabins offer yacht-type creature comforts.
+They're compact in design with lots of doors and drawers to keep everything in place when under sail.
 Soft furnishings and linens were replaced on all three ships between 2013 and 2015.
 Meals, except for dinner, are buffet style and feature an international mix of foods.
 Made-to-order eggs at breakfast start the day on a high.
 There's usually a pasta station or carving table for lunch, lots of salads and creamy desserts.
-Dinners are a la carte and served -- quite good, but not gourmet.
+Dinners are a la carte and served by waiters -- quite good, but not gourmet.
 The menus and food presentation are supervised by culinary advisor Jean-Marie Meulien, a top French chef with many Michelin stars to his name.